ddev/ddev/docs/content/users/basics/cli-usage.md

 ## `ddev import-files`

-To import static file assets for a project, such as uploaded images and documents, use the command `ddev import-files`.
+To import static file assets for a project, such as uploaded images and documents, use the command [`ddev import-files`](../basics/commands.md#import-files).
 This command will prompt you to specify the location of your import asset, then import the assets into the project’s upload directory.
-To define a custom upload directory, set the `upload_dir` key in your project's `config.yaml`.
+To define a custom upload directory, set the [`upload_dir`](../configuration/config_yaml.md#upload_dir) config option.
 If no custom upload directory is defined, the default will be used:

 * For Drupal projects, this is the `sites/default/files` directory.
 * For WordPress projects, this is the `wp-content/uploads` directory.